Getting Started with Workspace ONE Experience Management

 Omnissa Intelligence is the data platform that aggregates telemetry from your entire Workspace ONE and Horizon deployments and correlates that data to surface insights, make recommendations, and provide visibility across your deployment.

-Figure 3: Data sources that feed Omnissa Intelligence and example actions
+Figure 3: Data sources that feed Omnissa Intelligence and example outputs

 Check out these resources on Tech Zone to learn more about Omnissa Intelligence: